About She-Qua-Ga Falls

 She-Qua-Ga Falls (Shequaga Falls) is said to be the Native American name for the falls meaning “tumbling waters” though we have also seen it referred to as Montour Falls.

-So I guess this waterfall was another example of where history meets nature, which was the sense I got when exploring nature in the Eastern US.
+So I guess this waterfall was another example of where history meets nature, which was the sense I got when exploring nature in the Eastern US (let alone this part of New York state).

 From the downtown Ithaca area, we went south on Hwy 13 which then junctioned with Hwy 224 towards Odessa.
 Turning right onto Hwy 224, we then took it to the town of Montour Falls where it junctioned with the Hwy 14.
 We then made a left onto Hwy 14 and quickly thereafter, turned right onto Main St. And at the end of Main St, it intersects with Genesee St, where we turned left and saw the falls on our right between a pair of historical looking buildings.